DistanceDevelopment/dsims/tests/testthat/README.txt

 - Half-normal detectability - check it runs and produces half-normal shape
 - Hazard-rate detectability - check it runs and produces hazard-rate shape
 - Uniform detection function - check it runs and produces uniform detection probability
+- test that calling ds directly gives same results as calling it through generic tests

 Input testing: